DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Dataset Auditing in DL

 \subsection{Dataset Auditing Taxonomy}

-Existing works~\cite{du2025sok} primarily introduce simple taxonomies such as Definitions~\ref{def:intrusive} or \ref{def:box}.
+Existing works~\citep{du2025sok} primarily introduce simple taxonomies such as Definitions~\ref{def:intrusive} or \ref{def:box}.
 However, these taxonomies offer limited aid in understanding the underlying insights of dataset auditing methods and designing effective attack strategies to evaluate their reliability.
 As such, we propose a new taxonomy based on the origin of the features exploited during the auditing process.
-Specifically, we split the features of the data into internal and external features and classify existing dataset auditing methods into the following two main categories.
+Specifically, we split the data features into internal and external features and classify existing dataset auditing methods into the following two main categories.

-\partitle{Internal Feature (IF)-based Dataset Auditing} This class of methods relies on the internal feature of the dataset.
-Internal features refer to features that naturally exist within the data itself.
+\partitle{Internal Feature-based Dataset Auditing} This class of methods relies on the internal feature (IF) of the dataset.
+IFs refer to features that naturally exist within the data itself.
 Learning from these features builds up the utility of the model on the primitive task.
-The core insight of IF-based dataset auditing is to exploit the characteristics of the internal features (\eg, overfitting) during or after training.
+The core insight of IF-based methods is to exploit the characteristics of the IFs (\eg, overfitting) during or after training.

-Dataset auditing methods based on membership inference attacks (MIA)~\cite{shokri2017membership, he2024difficulty, liu2022your} fall into this category.
+Dataset auditing methods based on membership inference attacks (MIA)~\citep{shokri2017membership, he2024difficulty, liu2022your} fall into this category.
 MIA aims to determine whether a given data instance was included in a model's training dataset.
 Given a trained model and a specific data point, MIA outputs a confidence score that reflects the likelihood that the instance was part of the training set.
 Although originally proposed as a privacy attack, MIA can be readily adapted to the task of dataset auditing by aggregating the confidence scores across all the samples in a dataset (\eg, calculating the average confidence score).